williamclot/Privacy-Preserving-Ridge-Regression/README.md

 <hr>

+## What is this project about?

+This project is following this [paper](https://ieeexplore.ieee.org/document/6547119) written by Valeria Nikolaenko, Udi Weinsberg, Stratis Ioannidis, Marc Joye, Dan Boneh
+& Nina Taft.
+This paper talks about a privacy preserving ridge regression which is using homomorphic encryption as well as garbled circuits between two parties.

+This project is using their paper to implement this hybrid method of computation to evaluate the performance of such a solution.

+## Motivations:

+This repository is submitted as a semester project at EURECOM proposed by Melek Önen and Beyza Bozdemir.

 ## Code Structure:

 Most of our work is based around the discovery of new methods like homomorphic encryption or garbled circuits.
 All the code that is related to the discovery of those methods can be found in `Modules/`.
 We can find in particular: